 AGL really slicks up a surface for paints to glide across.
 Seal painting surface with a coat of GOLDEN Matte Medium, Gel, or Polymer product and let it fully dry.
 With a flat brush, apply an even layer of AGL.
 While wet, begin painting into this layer.
-This technique helps the paints flow even if they haven’t been blended with AGL.
+The paints will flow even if they haven’t been blended with AGL.

-Don’t be fooled by the “glaze” part of the name, blends of 1:1 with most colors can still be very opaque.
+Don’t be fooled by the “glaze” part of the name.
+Blends of 1:1 with most colors can still be very opaque.
 Adding AGL will increase working time proportionately.
-Don’t worry about adding too much or sticking to an exact ratio, blend as needed.
+However, don’t worry about adding too much or sticking to an exact ratio, blend as needed.